jailbirt/theeye-docs/tasks/README.md

 }
 ```

-From this response we can save the job id and use it to query the job status.
+The API response is a new created job.
+We can save the job id and use it later to query the job status.
-"id": "5cdc3d1c40f0bb000f8e9682"
+In this example the id is "5cdc3d1c40f0bb000f8e9682"

 **Query job status:**

+Once the job is created we can query it's status using the ID of the job. we can also fetch all the jobs and then filter the response.

 ```
 task_id=”5cdc3d1c40f0bb000f8e9682”